aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### `postprocess`

-Postprocess takes the inference raw output which was unloaded from the GPU (if available), and it is then combined with CAM to be returned back to the API trigger.
+Postprocess takes the inference raw output which was unloaded from the GPU (if available), combines it with CAM, and returns it back to the API trigger.

 ```python
     def postprocess(self, inference_output):